to the Bountiful

 This Land is Mine!

 I met Donya Trining in the bus one day.
 As we passed by the vast fields along the highway, she told me that, the farms are for sale.
 She told me that its Dr. Jose Leviste, his brother, who is the owner and in-charged.
 I felt an instant love for this place.
 My imagination flew as wide and wild with a dream: “This land is mine!”
 I instantly built a house to become my haven and paradise, with my garden of flowers, and a business in my dreams, the chicken farm.
-I saw my life as if I were already there.
+I saw my life as if I was already there, so real.
 The feeling was good that I do not want to let go, then I asked God, like a child if I can have it, because I love it.
 “Ama, ibigay mo po ito sa akin”.(Please God, give this to me!”)

 I do not know what happened, I just found myself looking for Dr. Jose P, Leviste, a rural doctor.
 I told him, “I want to buy his land, but I have no money.”
 And further told him, “but the bank has money”.
 And very surprised, because I am so young, he asked me, “What will you do with the land?”
 I showed him my plan for a poultry farm.
 Surprised again, he asked me” Where did you learn about poultry?
 “And I told him, “from Donya Trining, your sister”.
 He asked me if there is anybody who will help me with the loan, I told him “Yes!”
 In a blink of an eye, he called the lawyer to sign the papers including the title to the land that will soon become mine and home to Irene Lumbrera Farms.